ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 ## Transferring ether {#transferring-ether}

-Each transaction in the Ethereum blockchain contains a `value` field, which transfers a specified amount of ether, denominated in Wei, to send from the sender's address to the recipient address.
+Each transaction on Ethereum contains a `value` field, which specifies the amonunt of ether to be transferred, denominated in Wei, to send from the sender's address to the recipient address.

 When the recipient address is a [smart contract](/developers/docs/smart-contracts/), this transferred ether may be used to pay for gas when the smart contract executes its code.